citizenlabsgr/elections-api/CONTRIBUTING.md

 docker run --rm -e POSTGRES_PASSWORD -e POSTGRES_USER=$USER -e POSTGRES_DB=elections_dev -p 5432:5432 postgres
 ```

+The default Django admin credentials are `admin:password`.

 ### Get ready to contribute!

 Now you should be able to run the Django client on your local machine.
-Enter `$ make run` in your terminal, then go to your browser and visit `http://localhost:8000/`,
-if everything is working correctly, you should be able to see the Michigan elections API.
+Enter `$ make run` in your terminal, then go to your browser and visit `http://localhost:8000/`.
+If everything is working correctly, you should be able to see the Michigan Elections API.

 ---